Top Answers to PL-SQL Interview Questions

 - Derive column values

 - Implement Complex security authorizations

-Compilation process includes syntax check, bind and p-code generation processes.
+The compilation process includes syntax check, bind, and p-code generation processes.
 Syntax checking checks the PL/SQL codes for compilation errors.
 When all errors are corrected, a storage address is assigned to the variables that hold data.
 It is called Binding.
 P-code is a list of instructions for the PL/SQL engine.
 P-code is stored in the database for named blocks and is used the next time it is executed.

-A PL/SQL package consists of
+A PL/SQL package consists of:

 - PL/SQL table and record TYPE statements

-- Procedures and Functions
+- Procedures and functions